ingeno/aws-validation/ecs/acimtl/acimtl-partner-response.md

 ### Response

 The ACI-MTL platform leverages **AWS Fargate's built-in runtime security protections** for all containerized workloads.
+Fargate provides comprehensive syscall filtering and container isolation that prevents malicious syscalls from reaching the underlying host operating system.

 ### Evidence